hcui23-cpu/INST326-Team-Project/readme.md

 Composition Relationships
 FinanceLedger contains:

-Collection of transactions (has-many)
+-Collection of transactions (has-many)

-Optional category budgets mapping (has-a)

-Transaction objects (ExpenseTransaction, IncomeTransaction) contain:
+-Optional category budgets mapping (has-a) -Transaction objects (ExpenseTransaction, IncomeTransaction) contain:

-Amount, date, and description (has-a / attributes)
+-Amount, date, and description (has-a / attributes)

 Rationale:

-FinanceLedger aggregates multiple transactions to represent a user’s complete financial history.
+-FinanceLedger aggregates multiple transactions to represent a user’s complete financial history.

-Budgets are associated with the ledger, not individual transactions, so composition is the natural relationship.
+-Budgets are associated with the ledger, not individual transactions, so composition is the natural relationship.

-Using composition instead of inheritance avoids forcing an “is-a” relationship where it doesn’t make sense.
+-Using composition instead of inheritance avoids forcing an “is-a” relationship where it doesn’t make sense.

 ## Installation and Set Up